aristomar/terraform-nutanix-subnet/README.md

 ## Assumptions

-* You want to create one or Nutanix subnets
+* You want to create one or more Nutanix subnets

 ## Usage example